HRV: the discreet thermometer of your nervous system

 Why this matters for health

 HRV is not technological vanity.
-The cardiovascular literature has treated it as a risk marker for decades.
+The cardiovascular literature has treated it as a risk marker for decades — long before any wearable existed.

 The Thayer, Yamamoto, and Brosschot review published in 2010 in the International Journal of Cardiology synthesizes data showing that reduced HRV is an independent risk factor for cardiovascular and all-cause mortality, and is associated with virtually every modifiable risk factor (hypertension, obesity, sedentary behavior, psychosocial stress).
 The central mechanism is autonomic imbalance — chronic sympathetic predominance over parasympathetic — which precedes and accompanies systemic inflammation, insulin resistance, and endothelial dysfunction.